 Fr.
 Daniel Lydon, C.S.V

-The most recent deaconate ordination was celebrated on May 2015 of Mr. Victor Flores at St. Mary of the Lake Seminary Chapel in Mundelein, IL.
+The most recent diaconate ordination was celebrated on May 2017 of Mr. Bill Burns at St. Mary of the Lake Seminary Chapel in Mundelein, IL.